Hogmoor Inclosure

 The Basics

-Time: Various walking routes averaging around 30 mins
+Time: Various walking routes averaging around 30 mins.

-Distance: Various, up to 3 kilometres
+Distance: Various, up to 3 kilometres.

 Terrain: Sandy soil and mostly level

-Refreshments: Café Hogmoor beside play area
+Refreshments: Café Hogmoor beside the play area and plenty of picnic tables.

-Parking: Free car park (Postcode: GU35 9HN - W3W - gives/lamppost/gossiped)
+Parking: Free car park off Hogmoor Road (Postcode: GU35 9HN - W3W: ///gives.lamppost.gossiped)

 The Route

-2. All the routes will start and finish at the natural play area where the café and toilets are also located.
+All the routes will start and finish at the natural play area where the café and toilets are also located.

-4. There are sculptures to look out for around the park.
+There are sculptures to look out for around the park.

-5. During the winter, little ponds appear around the park which are great for splashing about in.
+During the winter, little ponds appear around the park which are great for splashing about in.

 Did you know?